rancher/rke2/docs/hardening_guide.md

 ## Reference Hardened RKE2 cluster.yml configuration

 The reference RKE2 Template provides the configuration needed to achieve a hardened install of Kubenetes.
 RKE2 Templates are used to provision Kubernetes and define Rancher settings.
-Follow the Rancher documentaion for additional installation and RKE2 Template details.
+Follow the Rancher documentation for additional installation and RKE2 Template details.

 ```yaml
 #